Part VII

 The Unveiling of the Five Bodies

-Imagine a magnificent Dragon coiled at the base of your spine, its scales glimmering like gemstones in the dark.
+Imagine a magnificent Serpent coiled at the base of your spine, its scales glimmering like gemstones in the dark.
 You don’t have to “believe” in it; treat it as a way of listening—an image that helps you stay intimate with surrender, without collapsing.

-Now you sit, and the descent begins.
+Now you sit.
+The descent begins.

 You may travel inward through layers of being—peeling away identities and attachments like skins that once protected you.